vitalets/angular-xeditable/docs/demos/send-to-server/desc.md

 - `not string`: form will be closed
 - `string`: form will not close, string will be shown as error message

-Please note that here you can use both `onbeforesave` for validation and `onaftersave` for saving data.
+Note that you can use both `onbeforesave` for validation and `onaftersave` for saving data.